VRX2314/Machine-Learning-Optimization-Algorithms/readme.md

 - **Support Vector Machine:** A kernel-based model that finds the optimal hyperplane that separates the classes with the maximum margin.
 - **Convolutional Neural Network:** A deep learning model that consists of convolutional, pooling, and fully connected layers and learns hierarchical features from the images.

-## Optimization Techniques

-- **Logistic Regression:** The learning rate is tuned using a grid search to find the optimal value that minimizes the cross-entropy loss.
-A regularization term is added to the loss function to prevent overfitting and reduce the variance of the model.
-- **K-nearest neighbours:** The number of neighbours is tuned using a grid search to find the optimal value that maximizes the accuracy.
-A distance metric is chosen based on the similarity of the features.
-A weighted voting scheme is used to give more importance to the closer neighbours.
-- **Decision Tree Classifier:** The depth of the tree is tuned using a grid search to find the optimal value that balances the bias-variance trade-off.
-A pruning technique is applied to reduce the complexity of the tree and avoid overfitting.
-An entropy-based criterion is used to select the best split at each node.
-- **Support Vector Machine:** The kernel function is tuned using a grid search to find the optimal value that captures the non-linearity of the data.
-A regularization parameter is tuned to control the margin width and the penalty for misclassification.
-A scaling technique is applied to normalize the features and improve the convergence of the algorithm.
-- **Convolutional Neural Network:** The number of filters, kernel size, and stride are tuned to optimize the feature extraction process.
-The number of hidden layers and units are tuned to optimize the representation learning process.

-## Performance Metrics

-The following metrics are used to evaluate the performance of the algorithms:

-- Accuracy: The proportion of correctly classified images out of the total number of images.
-- Precision: The proportion of correctly classified images out of the total number of images predicted as a class.
-- Recall: The proportion of correctly classified images out of the total number of images belonging to a class.
-- F1-score: The harmonic mean of precision and recall.
-- Confusion Matrix: A table that shows the number of true positives, false positives, false negatives, and true negatives for each class.

 ## Results

 The following table summarizes the results of the algorithms on the test set after applying the optimization techniques: